shoemakerdr/tic-tac-toe/README.md

 ## Install
     $ npm install tictactoe-freecodecamp

 ## Include TicTacToe into Your Project
-You can include this Tic Tac Toe module into your project by using either require (if using Node) or the ES6 import statement.
+You can include this Tic Tac Toe module into your project by using either require or the ES6 import statement.
 ```javascript
 const ticTacToe = require('tictactoe-freecodecamp');
 ```